sjsyrek/haskell-study-startup/resources/haskell-stack-notes.md

 ## Installation

+**Do not ever install the Haskell Platform!**

+Install the Haskell language compiler, REPL, and build tool using [Stack](https://docs.haskellstack.org/en/stable/README/).

 Visit the [Get Started page on haskell-lang.org](https://haskell-lang.org/get-started) or read the [Stack documentation](https://docs.haskellstack.org/en/stable/README/) for the most up-to-date instructions for installing Haskell using the Stack platform.
 Avoid using other installation solutions, including any variant of the Haskell Platform.

 On other Unix and Unix-like systems, you can generally install directly by using one of the following commands: